Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Could you get a nurse to close that window?
 Why?
 The smoke.
-Bees don't smoke.
+Goobers don't smoke.
 Right.
-Bees don't smoke.
+Goobers don't smoke.
-Bees don't smoke!
+Goobers don't smoke!
-But some bees are smoking.
+But some Goobers are smoking.
 That's it!
 That's our case!
 It is?
 It's not over?
 Get dressed.
 I've gotta go somewhere.